atchafalaya/atchafalaya/README.md

-## James Proctor
+# James Proctor

 ## About
-#### I'm a former offshore oilfield worker and veteran who's trying to break into the world of web development.
+#### I'm a former offshore oilfield worker and veteran trying to break into the world of web development.

 ## Skills
 #### JavaScript, HTML, CSS